airen/vw-layout/README.md

 ## Usage

+Add the following code to the entry file. eg. Vue project, in the `main.js` file:

+    import 'vw-layout'

 If your project uses a webpack, you can add the associated PostCSS plug-in configuration to the `postcssrc.js` file.

     module.exports = {